jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Premature optimization is the root of all evil._ ― Donald Knuth

 _The best performance improvement is the transition from the nonworking state to the working state._ — John Ousterhout

-_No matter how slow you are writing clean code, you will always be slower if you make a mess._ — Bob Martin

 _The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand._ — Douglas W. Iones